Dacetylan/markdown-cv/index.md

 ## Projects

 <a href="https://ap-it-gh.github.io/iot-at-kist/#/">Flexible LoRaWAN Sensor Board</a>
-- For an internationl project in Zanzibar I developed an air quality sensor together with 5 other students form AP university of Applied Sciences.
+- For an internationl project in Zanzibar I developed an air quality sensor together with 5 other students from AP university of Applied Sciences.
 The PCB's were designed and produced in Belgium.
 In Zanzibar we set up a LoRaWAN infrastructure, assembled the PCB's, programmed the microcontrollers on the PCB's and set up a NodeRED backend.
 I was personally responsible for the programming of the <a href="https://ww1.microchip.com/downloads/aemDocuments/documents/MCU32/ProductDocuments/DataSheets/SAM-D21-DA1-Family-Data-Sheet-DS40001882H.pdf">microcontroller</a>.

 ## Occupation